EngJay/Wikimedia-Toxicity-Text-Classification/README.md

 The current state of this repo is only the first step in the beginning to organize the material for open-sourcing.
 The thinking is to just get it committed, then organize and refine as the project wraps up.

-Note: the bulk of the preprocessing scripts and data are currently stored in a separate repo but will be progressively merged with this repo.
 ## TODO

 - Add doc comments to top of files.
 - Update GC-Commands-Reference.txt to properly represent commands used in the project.
-- Merge data repo with this repo.
 - Flesh out a README for each of the directories in the project.
 - Move the notebooks into the appropriate directories.
 - Clean up the tfidf directory in order to include it in the repo.